

 8. Booking rights

-Once teaching activities for a year have been scheduled, non-teaching bookings may be made on a ‘first-come, first served’ basis by any member of the University.
+Once teaching activities for a year have been scheduled, non-teaching activities/bookings may be made on a ‘first-come, first served’ basis by any member of the University.

 Conflicts arising from the application of these priorities and related decisions will be initially dealt with via communication between the relevant booking parties and their managers.
 Where a satisfactory resolution cannot be found the matter will be referred to the Director, Property, Facilities and Development (or nominee) for a decision after appropriate consultation.